Why I Moved From Medium to Self-Hosted Ghost Blog

-When I first visited medium, I though it would be a new LJ of the post-facebook age.

-At first site medium looked like an increadible place for writers.
+When I first visited medium, I thought it would be a new LJ of the post-facebook age.
+It looked like an incredible place for writers.
 I could hardly find anything I didn't like in it.

 If you asked me to recommend you a blogging platform a year ago, I would have definitely recommended medium.

 The last but not least point is pleasant UI/UX for your readers to have a good time reading.

 Does Medium have it?

 Sign-in pop-up screen at medium will be a barrier for the major number of your readers.
-They are likely to write you on facebook when your repost your own publication and will hardly ever do it on medium.
+They are likely to write you on Facebook when your repost your own publication and will hardly ever do it on medium.

 If you are a writer you may not even guess how much pain your every second reader feels before even starting to read you.
 The second portion of pain comes with the reading process itself.

-Very detailed description of the issue can be found here.
+A very detailed description of the issue can be found here.

 Medium isn't forth being gifted your content to it.